redoxcode/Pyro/Building_instructions.md

 - Cleanup the edges if needed.
 ![image](images/cut_pcb.jpg)
 ## 5. Solder female headers for the RP2040 board
-- dry fit the RP2040 board with the female headers onto the main PCB.
+- Dry fit the RP2040 board with the female headers onto the main PCB.
+- The RP2040 board should be on the same side as the Pyro logo.
 - Once everything is in place start to solder.
 ## 6. Solder headers between the PCBs
 - The PCBs are connected by 3 headers that are 8 pins long each.
 - Dry fit everything first and once everything is in place start to solder the whole assembly!
-- Both PCBs have a smiley printed on them.
-These smileys should face each other in the final assembly!
+- The headers should be on the same side of the PCBs as the smileys.
+So the smileys should face each other in the final assembly!
 - The male headers should be soldered to the main PCB (the one with the Pyro logo).
 The female headers should be soldered to the front PCB (the one with the jack sockets).
 ## 7. Check the ground (Gnd) connection
 - Use a multimeter to check that both PCBs have a good ground (Gnd) connection.
 Measure the resistance between the 'Gnd' pin of the 'I2C EX' header on the main PCB) and the negative (-) pin of 'LED1' on the front PCB.
 The resistance should be 1 Ohm or less.